FuriLabs/squeekboard/doc/hacking.md

 Development environment
 -----------------------

-*Squeekboard* is regularly built and tested on [the development environment](https://developer.puri.sm/Librem5/Development_Environment.html).
+*Squeekboard* is regularly built and tested on [Debian Testing](https://www.debian.org/releases/testing/) and [Mobian Testing](https://mobian.org/).

-Recent Fedora releases are likely to be tested as well.
+For testing Squeekboard on a PC as if it was used on a smartphone, one can use an emulator.
+Instructions for that can be found in the [documentation for setting up a development-environment for the Librem 5](https://developer.puri.sm/Librem5/Development_Environment/Boards/emulators.html).

 ### Dependencies